ualibraries/filesender-phpfpm/README.md

 Finally, browse to the URL given at the end of [./setup.sh](https://github.com/ualibraries/filesender-phpfpm/blob/2.0-beta2/compose/shibboleth/setup.sh)

 For production deployments, most organizations have a sample /etc/shibboleth/  that needs just a few configuration tweaks to connect the local shibboleth-sp docker image to the organization's shibboleth-idp.
-Typically this tweaked /etc/shibboleth directory would be [docker mounted](https://docs.docker.com/storage/bind-mounts/#choosing-the--v-or-mount-flag) into the shibboleth-sp docker image.
+This tweaked /etc/shibboleth directory should be [docker mounted](https://docs.docker.com/storage/bind-mounts/#choosing-the--v-or-mount-flag) into the shibboleth-sp docker container.